ibm-cloud-docs/account/faqs-account.md

 {: faq}

 Cloud Foundry is an open source platform as a service (PaaS) option available through {{site.data.keyword.Bluemix_notm}} Public for building and deploying applications on the cloud.
 Cloud Foundry organizations and spaces are used to organize resources and apps available within specific regions.

+IBM Cloud Foundry Public is deprecated.
+For more information, see the [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
+{: deprecated}

 For more information about managing orgs and spaces, see [Adding orgs and spaces](/docs/account?topic=account-orgsspacesusers).
 And, if you’re interested in learning more about how to provide access to resources in a Cloud Foundry space, see [Cloud Foundry access](/docs/account?topic=account-mngcf).